 A short term rental is a rental of a property for a period of less than seven months.
 Over a seven month rental period the rental would be considered a “Long Term Rental”

-Properties that are found to be operating a STR program but are not licensed to do so can be fined up to $250 a day for non-compliance.
+Properties that are found to be operating a STR program but are not licensed to do may be fined up to $250 a day for non-compliance.

 Community or Association approval.

 In addition to the land being zoned by the county for STR, the individual community must also have been approved by the Community “Home Owners Association” (HOA) for short term rental.
 You can therefore have a home in a county land area zoned for short term rental but not for the community your property is in.
 It is important to know if a community allows for STR before you decide to purchase if you intend to rent short term.